TipeaTapei/HybridHandMapping/README.md

 %    References:

-%    R. Meattini, D. Chiaravalli, G. Palli and C. Melchiorri
+%    R. Meattini, D. Chiaravalli, G. Palli and C. Melchiorri - University of Bologna - Dept. of Electrical, Electronic and System Eng.
+(DEI)

 %    Exploiting In-Hand Knowledge in Hybrid Joint-Cartesian Mapping for Intuitive Teleoperation of Anthropomorphic Robotic Hands.
 [Submitted for IEEE Robotics and Automation Letters (RA-L) with option for IEEE-RAS International Conference on Humanoid Robots (HUMANOIDS2020)]

 %

 %    Copyright (c) 2020.
-Meattini, D. Chiaravalli, G. Palli and C. Melchiorri
+R. Meattini, D. Chiaravalli, G. Palli and C. Melchiorri

 %